NewFinanceInitiative/Economic_Models/README.md

 # Economic Models

-The Bitcoin Standard & Economic models for the Ethereum blockchain.
+The Bitcoin standard & economic models for the Ethereum blockchain.

 ## Bitcoin Economic Model